theme-next/theme-next.org/source/docs/third-party-services/external-libraries.md

 <!-- tab NexT Config -->

-After the plugin installed, you can enable it by editing values `mediumzoom` to `true` in {% label primary@theme config file %}.
+After the plugin installed, you can enable it by setting value `mediumzoom` to `true` in {% label primary@theme config file %}.

 {% code lang:yml hexo/_config.yml %}
 # A JavaScript library for zooming images like Medium.